Explicit Diagonalization of Pair Interaction Models: Introduction

 \section{Introduction}

 The Bogoliubov transformation is a basic tool for analyzing quantum field Hamiltonians.
 It is a map from the creation and annihilation operators to their linear combinations, which preserves the canonical commutation relations (CCRs).
 It is believed that Hamiltonians with quadratic interactions of creation and annihilation operators can be diagonalized by Bogoliubov transformations \cite{Be}.
+We remark, however, that the construction of the Bogoliubov transformations is a non-trivial mathematical problem.
 Here the diagonalization means that the Hamiltonian is unitarily equivalent to the second quantization of a one-particle Hamiltonian, up to a constant.

 In many studies of quadratic Hamiltonians, Bogoliubov transformations were constructed using the scattering theory, and extra regularities on coupling functions were required.
 Readers are referred to \cite{KM} for physical discussions and \cite{Ar81, A83, A83b, AF, EB} for mathematical studies.
+The paper \cite{GS} concerns a case that the spectrum of a one-particle Hamiltonian is purely discrete.
 However, the systematic construction of Bogoliubov transformations that diagonalize quadratic Hamiltonians has not been fully elucidated.
-In \cite{TNS}, it has been shown that a wide class of quadratic Hamiltonians are diagonalized, but the resulting one-particle Hamiltonians are not specific enough for further analysis.
+In \cite{De17,TNS}, it has been shown that a wide class of quadratic Hamiltonians are diagonalized, but the resulting one-particle Hamiltonians are not specific enough for further analysis.

-In this paper, we provide a method for constructing Bogoliubov transformations that explicitly diagonalize a general class of quadratic Hamiltonians, meaning that the resulting one-particle Hamiltonian and the ground state energy are explicitly given.
-Our construction of Bogoliubov transformations does not use any scattering theory, is algebraic, and is independent of precise spectral properties of one-particle Hamiltonians.